-Goal 1: Promote consistent integration of the comprehensive plan policies and recommendations with the ordinances and implementation tools.

-Goal 2: Balance appropriate land use regulations and individual property rights with community interests and goals.
+- Goal 1: Promote consistent integration of the comprehensive plan policies and recommendations with the ordinances and implementation tools that affect Burnett County. - Goal 2: Balance appropriate land use regulations and individual property rights with community interests and goals.

 1.4 Comprehensive Plan Development Process and Public Participation